f4b6a3/uuid-creator/README.md

    catches up.
 ```

-If the counter reaches the maximum of 10,000 within a single millisecond, the generator waits for next millisecond.
+If the accumulator reaches the maximum of 10,000 within a single millisecond, the generator waits for next millisecond.

 You probably don't have to worry if your application doesn't reach the theoretical limit of **10 million UUIDs per second per node (10k/ms/node)**.